playtech653/HANG-ZANGER/README.md

 # HI-Bad
-Hi this software is not only a software but a **hack tool**. you should not use it for any miss use purpose as i'm totally not responsible for any cause.
+Hi this software is not only a software but a **hack tool**. you should not use it for any miss use purpose as i'm totally not responsible for any cause.:space_invader:

 ![An image](https://myoctocat.com/assets/images/base-octocat.svg)